ing-bank/lion/docs/fundamentals/systems/overlays/configuration.md

 ### Reverse Width Inheritance (`source: 'content'`)

 Using object configuration, setting `source: 'content'` measures the overlay content width and applies it to the invoker button.
-An optional `widthOffset` (e.g. `28` for an arrow icon) can be added.
+In this example, the invoker button has an original width of 100px and expands to 308px (`280px` content width + `28px` offset).

 ```js preview-story
 export const inheritsContentWidth = () => {